 The University encourages all campus community members to promptly report all crimes and other emergencies directly to the University Police and Public Safety Department in a timely manner.
-University Police and Public Safety at Penn State DuBois can be reached by phone at 814-375-4734 during regular business hours or by calling 911.
+University Police and Public Safety have a dispatch center that is available by phone at 814-863-1111 or in person 24 hours a day at the Eisenhower Parking Deck.

 Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
-To make it as convenient as possible for students, employees, and guests to report an emergency type incident all campus phones are programmed to connect to the Clearfield County 911 Emergency Services Center when 911 is dialed.
-There is no need to try to connect to an outside line.
-However, if an 8 or 9 is used to connect to an outside line and 911 is dialed you will be connected to the 911 center.